FraMan97/kairos/README.md

 ### Download Flow (Client Z gets the file)

 * **Client Z** (the downloader) knows the FileId for the file.
-* **Client Z** runs kairos `get` --file-id "...".
+* **Client Z** runs kairos `get` --file-id="...".
 * **Client Z** contacts the `Bootstrap Server` and requests the FileManifest using the FileId.
 * **The Bootstrap Server** finds the manifest and sends it to `Client Z`. `The Bootstrap Server` is no longer involved.
 * **Client Z** reads the manifest and sees it needs chunks from Clients B, C, D...
 * **Client Z** connects directly to `Client B` at its .onion address and requests chunk 1 of block 1.
-* **Client B** checks the release_time for chunk 1:
- 1. If the time has not passed, it returns an error.
- 2. If the time has passed, it sends chunk 1 to `Client Z`.
+* **Client B** it sends chunk 1 to `Client Z`.
 * **Client Z** repeats this process for all necessary chunks for the block 1 with Clients C, D, etc.
-* Once **Client Z** has enough chunks and key parts of each block, it reconstructs blocks (Shamir, Reed-Solomon), decrypts them (AES)  and assembles them to obtain the original file locally.
+* Once **Client Z** has collected enough data chunks and key fragments, it first reconstructs the time-locked keys using Shamir's Secret Sharing.
+It then decrypts these keys using Drand (by fetching the randomness for the specific round).
+Only after revealing the valid AES key does it reconstruct the data blocks (Reed-Solomon), decrypt them and assemble the original file locally.